 As a founder, we design companies and systems that set us on the path of success.
 To that end, it’s essential to keep an eye on what employee stock is incentivizing.
 The stock options vest over time.
 So honestly what is being incentivized is the length of employment, not the effort or impact of the employee.
 It’s watching the clock, across 48 months of work.
 Not inspiring!

 The Bottom Line

 Teams need tools to join together and feel inspired and motivated to collaborate on building out the future.

 One thing is clear: Stock options do not accomplish this task.
 And the time and expense it currently takes to institute stock option plans only adds insult to injury.

-Employee Stock Plans are crucial to startups' success, as well as to a small business owner’s succession plan.
+Employee Stock Plans are crucial to a startups' success, as well as to a small business owner’s succession plan.
 Getting them right will save you money and set your employees (and your company) on a path set for success.

 Here are some criteria for successful Employee Stock Plans:

 Equity vehicles that protect the employee.

 There are much better ways to offer equity than stock options.
 Restricted Stock Units or Restricted Stock are better for the company and better for the employee.